-Watermelon is a well-known juicy fruit or vegetable available during summer season.
+Watermelon is a well-known juicy fruit or vegetable available during the summer season.
 As the name itself suggests it is the melon full of water.
 It is juicy, refreshing, tasty, nutritious, full of natural anti-oxidants and vitamins.
 They are the safest natural diuretics.
 Diuretics are those agents which increase the urinary output and electrolyte excretion.
-They are useful in various diseases such as high blood pressure, fluid retention, oedema, acute and chronic renal failure, sciatica, kidney stones, lymphatic swelling, liver disorders and many more diseases.
+They are useful in various diseases such as high blood pressure, fluid retention, oedema, acute and chronic renal failure, sciatica, kidney stones, lymphatic swelling, the liver disorders and many more diseases.

 Natural diuretics work by stimulating the kidney to produce more urine by reducing the amount of water and salts that the kidney reabsorbs into the bloodstream.
 This improves the functioning of tissues and organs, and also, prevents fluids from accumulating in tissue matrices.

 Watermelon belongs to the gourd family (pumpkin/cucumber family) called Cucurbitaceae and the genus Citrullus.
 They grow on vine that lay on the ground like other members of this plant family.
-The leaves of plant are used as folk medicine to treat blood vomiting.
+The leaves of the plant are used as folk medicine to treat blood vomiting.
 For this purpose the leaves are ground to make paste or the juice is administrated.

 Scientific Classification of Watermelon

 - Order- Cucurbitales

 - Genus- Citrullus

 Vernacular names in India